 How to contact us

-You can contact us by calling 0191 2787878, emailing email@example.com or visiting our website at www.newcastle.gov.uk.
-You can also write to us at 'Public Safety and Regulation', Civic Centre, Newcastle upon Tyne, NE1 8QH.
-Or in person at the Civic Centre between 08.00 and 16.30, from Monday to Friday.
+You can contact us by calling 0191 2787878, emailing firstname.lastname@example.org or visiting our website at www.newcastle.gov.uk.
+You can also write to us at 'Public Safety, Regulation and Development', Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Or in person at one of the Customer Service Centres. .

 We will seek to work with you in the most appropriate way to meet your individual needs.
 We can make information available in different formats, and have access to translation and interpretation services.